slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### Improving by experience

-> *"Tell me and I’ll forget; show me and I may remember; involve me and I’ll understand."
+> *"Tell me and I’ll forget; show me and I may remember; involve me and I’ll understand." (...)
+"If skill could be gained by watching, every dog would become a butcher." (...)
+"Ask the experienced rather than the learned."
--- Proverb*
+-- Proverbs*

 > *"The difference between theory and practice: in theory, there’s no difference between theory and practice; in practice, there is."
 -- Van de Snepscheut*

 > *"The greatest teacher is called «doing»." (...)
+"When you are right, you are learning nothing." (...)
 "To make something good, just do it.
 To make something great, just re-do it, re-do it, re-do it.
 The secret to making fine things is in remaking them."
 -- Kevin Kelly*